Isaac Ladipo Oluwole: Early years

 Isaac Ladipo Oluwole was born around 1892, son of the Anglican bishop Isaac Oluwole and Abigal Johnson, a music teacher.
 His father was principal of CMS Grammar School, Lagos at the time he was born.
 He was raised in a Christian household which was also influenced by the Victorian lifestyle of Lagos in the eighteenth century.
 He briefly attended CMS Grammar School before moving to King's College.

 He and James Churchill Vaughan were both among the pioneer students at King's College, Lagos when it opened in September 1909.
 Oluwole was the first Senior Prefect of the School.

 Later Oluwole and Vaughan both went to the University of Glasgow in 1913 to study Medicine.

 The two students were conspicuous by their colour, and were subject to racial prejudice.
 Oluwole was called "Darkness visible" after the phrase from Milton's Paradise Lost.

 After graduating as MB, ChB in 1918, Oluwole returned to Nigeria.

 He went into general practice in Abeokuta for a few years, then returned to Glasgow to take his DPH.
 While in Abeokuta, he set up a general medicine practice whereby he received patients in his office or visited them in their residence.
 During his stay in Abeokuta, he was involved in a few community activities.
-He established a boys scouts troops in 1923; the troop received the Prince of Wales when he visited Abeokuta.
+He established a Boy Scout troop in 1923; the troop received the Prince of Wales when he visited Abeokuta.